XrizZ/GLFontRenderer/README.md

 # Adding new Fonts
 This chapter is concerned with adding your own fonts to the font library.

 Note that I focus on non-SDF fonts here.
 The steps for SDF fonts are quite similar, however Bm-Font-Gen does not suffice.
-You can still use that tool, but you will need to perform a post processing step with tools like this ImageMagick.
+You can still use that tool, but you will need to perform a post processing step with tools like ImageMagick.
 Tutorial below.

 Only three steps are necessary to integrate a new font:
     1. Create the font-config and font-bitmap using BM-Font-Generator